-Item 1 - Corp orate Structure 1
+Item 1 - Corporate Structure 1

-1.1 Incorp oration of the Corporation 1
+1.1 Incorporation of the Corporation 1

-1.2 Interc orporate Relationships 1
+1.2 Intercorporate Relationships 1

 Item 2 - Our Business 2

-2.1 Profile) 2

-2.2 Descr iption of the Operations 2

-2.3 Raw I Materials and Energy Prices 13

-2.4 Enviro nmental and Social Responsibility 14

-2.5 Huma n Resources 15

-2.6 Prope rties 16

-2.7 Reorg anizations 16

-2.8 Strate gic Acquisitions and Business Development 16

-2.9 Signif cant Acquisition 17

-2.10 Risk F actors 17

-• lights of the Last Three Fiscal Years

-tal Structure of the Corporation

-al Description of the Capital Structure

-js 20

-4.3 Norm al Course Issuer Bid 20

-gement's Discussion and Analysis of the Financial Condition and Results of Operations

-et for Securities

-Dividend Policy

-etors and Officers

-eedings

-rial Contracts

-sfer Agent and Registrar

-rmation Regarding the Audit Committee

-er of the Corporation's Audit Committee

-osition of the Audit Committee

-round and Related Experience

-·

-es and Procedures Regarding Prior Approval

-ward-Looking Statements

-litional Information

-Mandate of the Audit Committee 23
+2.1 Profile 2

+2.2 Description of the Operations 2

+2.3 Raw Materials and Energy Prices 12

+2.4 Environmental and Social Responsibility 12

+2.5 Human Resources 14

+2.6 Properties 14

+2.7 Reorganizations 14

+2.8 Strategic Acquisitions and Business Development 14

+2.9 Significant Acquisition 15

+2.10 Risk Factors

+Item 3 - Highlights of the Last Three Fiscal Years 15

+Item 4 - Capital Structure of the Corporation

+4.1 General Description of the Capital Structure

+4.2 Ratings

+4.3 Normal Course Issuer Bid

+4.4 Management's Discussion and Analysis of the Financial Condition and Results of Operations

+4.5 Market for Securities

+- Our Dividend Policy

+- Directors and Officers

+' - Proceedings

+3 - Material Contracts

+- Transfer Agent and Registrar

+0 - Information Regarding the Audit Committee

+10.1 Charter of the Corporation's Audit Committee

+10.2 Composition of the Audit Committee

+10.3 Background and Related Experience

+10.4 Reliance on Certain Exemptions

+10.5 Policies and Procedures Regarding Prior Approval

+10.6 Fees Relating to the Services of the External Auditors

+1 - Forward-Looking Statements

+2 - Additional Information

+Sched lule A - Mandate of the Audit Committee 26

 Note: In this Annual Information Form, all dollar figures are in Canadian dollars, unless otherwise specified.
-All the information contained in this Annual Information Form is up to date as of October 29, 2023, unless otherwise specified.
+All the information contained in this Annual Information Form is up to date as of October 27, 2024, unless otherwise specified.
+It excludes information (other than financial information) regarding the industrial packaging activities sold to Hood Packaging Corporation on October 28, 2024.